 - 3. A sum of £2.366 million was originally allocated in the 2019/20 capital programme for economic development initiatives, primarily in relation to heritage buildings and a sum of £366,000 was ringfenced for the completion of the Black Tower Tales visitor experience at Cardiff Castle.
 Works have been completed and a soft opening took place on 28th May with members of the public now able to book tickets for scheduled showings each day as an additional purchase to other Castle attractions.
-The remaining budget of £30,000 is held for final snagging works and is due to be utilised by the end of September. - 4.
-Following a marketing exercise for the development of Merchant Place/Cory's Buildings, proposals for disposal are being explored with a decision expected in the autumn to recoup the initial investment.
-Subject to disposal, circa £20,000 of expenditure on project management to date are anticipated to be recouped from capital receipts. - 5.
+The remaining budget of £30,000 is held for final snagging works and is due to be utilised by the end of the year. - 4.
+Following a marketing exercise for the development of Merchant Place/Cory's Buildings, in October 2021 Cabinet approved a recommendation to dispose of the site, subject to planning, in order to recoup the initial investment.
+Expenditure incurred in the year of £21,000 on professional fees is anticipated to be recouped from capital receipts. - 5.
 A sum of £1.929 million arising from a 2019/20 Welsh Government grant to support economic stimulus in local authorities was used for the acquisition of land situated on the corner of James Street and Adelaide Street in Cardiff Bay that has remained derelict for over 30 years.
-Options are being considered for land appropriation to the Housing Revenue Account, subject to a viability assessment.
-Due to conservation issues and the need to factor in the relocation of the substation as part of any final design of a housing scheme, expenditure on site clearance is unlikely during this year, with slippage of £453,000 assumed.
+Following a Cabinet decision in October 2021, this site is to be appropriated to the HRA at an agreed valuation for the development of social housing.
+Any future costs related to the site, including clearance, conservation issues and land acquisition will be borne by the HRA.
+Slippage of £468,000 is shown against